Updated: March 24, 2020

 If you leave a comment on my blog, WordPress collects: the name you enter, the email address and/or website URL you enter, as well as your IP address.
 I don’t do anything with this information.
 It simply lives in the backend of my website (which is multi-password protected).

 If you sign up for my newsletter, I collect: the first name + the email address you enter.
 This information is stored in ConvertKit (which is safe and secure, and password protected).
-I use this information to email you (blog posts + offers) directly.
+I use this information to email you (personal newsletters + book updates) directly.
 I will never share your email address, and you can unsubscribe anytime.

 At this point, it’s worth making a legal disclaimer.
 Whenever I give “advice”, I’m writing from personal experience.
 (See how I put “advice” in quotes?
 I am definitely not an expert.)
 Aside from my degree in Communications, I have no formal training or credentials.
 If you need specific help, I hope you’ll find the appropriate support. <3